bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] The value-chain filters for nutrition were different (more sophisticated) than for technology adoption so they need to be cahnged.

+### 12:15

+- [ ] The state filters also don't work, but only because the data are different.
+States in the nutrition dataset have all-lower  case names and in the technology one I chose initial capitalised.
+Because those state names appear in the filter picker, I think its best to rebuild the nutrition data with capitalised values?
+Or maybe not, as the python `string.capitalize` only capitalizes the first letter.
+Whereas the 2012 data state names have irregular capitalization like, e.g.: "FCT Abuja", which I can't systematically get from "fct abuja", so it would need a lookup.

+  So maybe for a first pass, I